ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 -You should see this pages.
 +Before you begin page,click next.
 +Select installation type (By default it will chose Role-based orfeature-based installation) click next.
-+Select destination server.(Which should be the server that you have created in the step above mine was Server2025-DC01)
++Select destination server.(Which should be the server that you have created in the step above mine was Server2025-DC01)Select the Server should be the on you created by default  and hit next.
++ Select the server roles so here you select Active directory domain services once selected a pop up window will saying add features ,click the box and click Add Features nd then next.
++ Next page is the AD DS just click next nothing to do on that page.
++ Finally on the last page click Install .

+After install we have to promote the server to a DC.(very important  because it actives AD DS snd sets up the first domain in a new forest establishing the foundation for managing network resources securely)